We spoke recently with Kevin Fedarko, author of The Emerald Mile: The Epic Story of the Fastest Ride in History Through the Heart of the Grand Canyon.

 We met over lunch, before he headed off to another speaking engagement in Telluride.

 COO: You’re really self-deprecating.
-Not just as a public speaker but as an oarsman (Fedarko manned the boat which carried fed6the latrines during his boating stints on the Colorado River).
+Not just as a public speaker but as an oarsman (Fedarko manned the boat which carried the latrines during his boating stints on the Colorado River).
 Are you really that bad?

 KF: No, I can’t resist a good joke on myself.
 The basic parameters of that story are true.
 I was a very bad oarsman.
 I’m still not great.
 And I did become the permanent poo boat guy.
 But I also knew that it was a great story.
 It’s kind of hilarious.
 And I knew that it would teach me something.
 Had I focused more on being an oarsman, I would have gotten better.
 I would have proven myself over time and acquired those skills.
 But I made a conscious decision not to because ultimately I’m a writer.
 I’m not a dory boatman.
 I had to decide that one avenue was more valuable than the other.